Patent troll: Mechanics

-Patent trolls are at a disadvantage in at least two ways.
+When compared to patent owners, who actually use the patent in question, the enforcement rights of patent trolls are more limited.
 First, patent owners who make and sell their invention are entitled to awards of lost profits.
 However, patent trolls, being non-manufacturers, typically do not qualify.

 Further, patent owners' rights to bar infringers from manufacture, use, or sale of technologies that infringe their patents has been curtailed in the 2006 court decision eBay v.
 MercExchange.
 Rather than automatically granting an injunction, the US Supreme Court stated that courts must apply a standard reasonableness test to determine if an injunction is warranted.
 Writing in Forbes about the impact of this case on patent trolls, writer Jessica Holzer concludes: "The high court's decision deals a blow to patent trolls, which are notorious for using the threat of permanent injunction to extort hefty fees in licensing negotiations as well as huge settlements from companies they have accused of infringing.
 Often, those settlements can be far greater than the value of the infringing technology: Recall the $612.5 million that Canada's Research in Motion forked over to patent-holding company NTP, Inc., to avoid the shutting down of its popular BlackBerry service."

 The non-manufacturing status of a patent troll has a strategic advantage, in that the target infringer cannot counter-sue for infringement.
 In litigation between businesses who make, use or sell patented technology, the defendant will often use its own patent portfolio as a basis to file a counterclaim for infringement.
 The counterclaim becomes an incentive for settlement, and in many industries, discourages patent infringement suits.
 Additionally, a patent suit carries with it the threat of an injunction or mutual injunction, which could shut down manufacturing or other business operations.
 If a patent owner does not make, use or sell technology, then the possibility of a counter-suit for infringement would not exist.
 For this reason, a patent troll is able to enforce patents against large companies which have substantial patent portfolios of their own.
 Furthermore, patent trolls may use shell companies.